stanisdev/TikTok-duplicate/README.md

 # TikTok-duplicate
-A backend of the popular resource (NestJS + Sequelize)
+A backend of the popular resource (NestJS + TypeORM)